Hitachi ID Systems Services Methodology

 - Project kickoff

-An interview is held with the primary project stake-holders to identify the key business objectives for Hitachi ID Management Suite deployment.
+An interview is held with the primary project stake-holders to identify the key business objectives for Hitachi ID Identity and Access Management Suite deployment.
 These objectives are prioritized and metrics are defined that will later be used to characterize success or identify problems.

 Project objectives normally include reducing operating costs, improving service SLA, enhancing security and regulatory or policy compliance.